The Family (2013 film): Casting

 The book's author wanted the cast to be "American actors that have their own legend, and when appearing on the big screen, they don't have to convince."
 When Besson asked him who he wanted to be the lead role, he proposed Robert De Niro.
 They sent him a letter, and later De Niro agreed to participate in the project.

 In June 2012, it was confirmed that Michelle Pfeiffer would join the cast of The Family, as she was interested in working with De Niro.
 They had starred together in different films but never were able to film scenes with each other.
-Author Tonino Benacquista was very [pleased with the casting of De Niro and Pfeiffer; Besson later said, "Tonino said it would be so perfect if Robert De Niro and Michelle Pfeiffer played the roles.
+Author Tonino Benacquista was very pleased with the casting of De Niro and Pfeiffer; Besson later said, "Tonino said it would be so perfect if Robert De Niro and Michelle Pfeiffer played the roles.
 It was like a dream."
 Besson always thought of Dianna Agron while writing the character Belle Blake.
 Despite this, Agron had to attend multiple auditions.
 Agron later won the part.
 The entire Glee cast and crew supported Agron's departure from the show to be part of the film.
 A dog named Emeron was chosen to be Malavita, the family's pet dog.
 Emeron was trained by a specialist, and De Niro was the only person, beside the dog trainer, to spend time with him during the workout.
 Besson auditioned more than 500 actors for the character of Warren Blake, before casting D'Leo.
 The Family was De Niro's 96th feature film.

 Filming

 Principal photography began 8 August 2012 and completed on 27 October 2012.

-Filming took place in the locations of both Gacé and Le Sap in Normandy, and in New York City.
+Filming took place in the locations of both Gacé and Le Sap (the old Mairie) in Normandy, and in New York City.
 Some of the filming also took place L'Aigle and at Cité du Cinéma in Saint-Denis for 1 month.

 Title

-In May 2013, it was revealed that the film, originally titled Malavita, would be re-titled The Family in the United States and some English-speaking countries.
+In May 2013, it was revealed that the film, originally titled Malavita, would be retitled The Family in the United States and some English-speaking countries.
 In some countries, including France, the Malavita title was retained.

 Music

 The Family (Original Motion Picture Soundtrack) was released on 13 September 2013, the same day of the film's premiere.
 It includes original compositions by Evgueni and Sacha Galperine.

 "Clint Eastwood" and "To Binge" by Gorillaz are used in the film but does not appear on the soundtrack album.

-Another song that does not appear on the soundtrack, but appears in the film nonetheless, is "Genius of Love" by Tom Tom Club.
+Another song that does not appear on the album, but appears in the film nonetheless, is "Genius of Love" by Tom Tom Club.
 The song plays in the background during the barbeque scene.